Taxation of social welfare payments

 If you have a social welfare payment and another source of income, you may have to pay tax.
 In this case, your taxable social welfare payment and your other income are added together.
 You are taxed on the total amount.
-There is no mechanism for taxing social welfare pensions at source (before it is paid to you).
+There is no mechanism for taxing social welfare payments at source (before it is paid to you).
 Your non-social welfare income determines how tax due is paid.
 Social welfare payments are taxed by reducing your tax credits and rate band.

-If your other source of income is not taxed on the PAYE system, for example, you have an occupational pension from abroad or you have investment income, then you are classed as a self-employed person and your tax is payable annually by 31 October each year.
+If your other source of income is not taxed through the PAYE system, for example, if you are self-employed, have an occupational pension from abroad or have investment income, then you are classed as a self-employed person and your tax is payable annually by 31 October each year.

 If you have a social security pension from abroad, it is also generally taxable in Ireland.
 The tax is payable annually unless you have a source of income that is subject to PAYE.
 Certain foreign pensions that would be exempt from tax if you were resident in the country paying the pension, are however also exempt from tax in Ireland.

 Increases for Qualified Children payable with Jobseeker's Benefit, Jobseeker's Benefit (Self-Employed), Illness Benefit, Partial Capacity Benefit and the Occupational Injuries Scheme (Injury Benefit, Disablement Pension and Incapacity Supplement) are not taxable.

 Other than the cases above, if your social welfare payment is taxable, any increase in your payment for your adult dependant and child dependants is also taxable.

 |Back to School Clothing and Footwear Allowance||Not taxed|